wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 * Request methods (GET, POST, and others)
 * Required and optional GET, POST, and header parameters

-API discovery is a continuous process that is why the time required for complete API structure discovery depends on the traffic variety and intensity.
+API discovery is a continuous process therefore so the time required for complete API structure discovery depends on the traffic diversity and intensity.
 If you update the API and the traffic structure is adjusted, API Discovery updates the built API structure.

 ## Security of data uploaded to the Wallarm Cloud